Firstbloodio/frontend-development-exercise/README.md

 We will look

 1. Whether the task was correctly completed and every instruction was followed
-2. Visual quality of the user interface changes - the layouts must look professional, extra points for eye candy and something that looks very video gaming
+2. Visual quality of the user interface changes - the layouts must look professional, extra points for eye candy and something that looks video gamey
 3. Tests pass: both new and old
 4. Pull request description quality - the pull request must look like a professional
 5. Code comment quality - if your code lacks helpful comments you will be negatively scored for it

 # How to run code

-The assessment is based on Angular 8 scaffolding.

 ## Development server